bitsmuggler/frontend-architecture-map/README.md

 * ***SSG (Static Site Generation)***: Ideal for static content that doesn't require frequent updates or interactivity.
 Suitable when content updates are rare or occasional and the interactivity is minimal.

-* ***SSG + CSR (Static Site Generation with Client-Side Rendering)***: Suitable when content is mostly static but with some low-level interaction, such as forms or buttons.
+* ***SSG + CSR (Static Site Generation with Client-Side Rendering, [JAM Stack](https://jamstack.org/))***: Suitable when content is mostly static but with some low-level interaction, such as forms or buttons.
 This combination allows for static rendering the content while adding interactivity on the client side.

 * ***SSR + CSR (Server-Side Rendering with Client-Side Hydration)***: Appropriate when the content updates more regularly or requires a medium level of interactivity.
 Server-side rendering ensures that the content is up-to-date when served, while client-side hydration adds dynamic behavior.

-* ***SSG+SSR (Incremental Static Regeneration, ISR)*** is ideal when you want to serve primarily static content but also ensure that updates can happen on-demand without rebuilding the entire site.
+* ***SSG + SSR (Incremental Static Regeneration, ISR)*** is ideal when you want to serve primarily static content but also ensure that updates can happen on-demand without rebuilding the entire site.
 It's particularly useful for content that needs to be up-to-date but isn't highly dynamic, fitting between SSG and SSR in terms of flexibility and performance.

 ##### Table for Rendering Assumption